How to get a Georgia business license

 Closing your business

-Then, file your final returns, pay outstanding taxes, and close your tax accounts with the IRS and the Georgia Department of Revenue.
-Let your town or county know that you’re not renewing your local license, if it’s required in your area.
+Next, file your final tax returns, pay any outstanding taxes, and close your tax accounts with the IRS and the Georgia Department of Revenue.
+Let your city or county know that you won't be renewing your local occupational tax certificate.

 FAQs on getting a Georgia business license